charleysmithschofield/snake-client/README.md

       Note: Snakes cannot change direction by 180 degrees instantaneously

-- Navigate your snake to eat the red dot to grow your snake.
+ ### Say Something:
+  - Use the e, r, and f keys to have your snake say something as per below:

+        'r': "Say: Ready to lose?",
+        'e': "Say: Eat my dust!",
+        'f': "Say: Fear my Feasting!"

 ## Game Over